VoroLight: Learning Voronoi Surface Meshes via Sphere Intersection: Experiments

 \section{Experiments}

-We demonstrate the versatility of \textit{VoroLight} across four input modalities: implicit shape level-set fields, surface meshes, point clouds, and multi-view images.
-All experiments use the same three-stage pipeline described in Sec.~\ref{sec:method} and employ the triangle-face sphere refinement in Stage~II.
+We demonstrate the versatility of \textit{VoroLight} across diverse input modalities: implicit shape level-set fields, point clouds and surface meshes, and multi-view images.
 We construct a testing dataset comprising $22$ object meshes: $10$ meshes without texture information randomly selected from Thingi10K~\cite{zhou2016thingi10k}, and $12$ meshes with texture information, including $11$ randomly selected from Objaverse~\cite{deitke2023objaverse} and the Spot model~\cite{crane2013robust}.
-We use PyTorch3D~\cite{ravi2020accelerating} and neural deferred shader (NDS)~\cite{worchel2022nds} to extract dense surface target point clouds and multi-view RGB and normal field image inputs under consistent camera poses.
+We use PyTorch3D~\cite{ravi2020accelerating} and neural deferred shader (NDS)~\cite{worchel2022nds} to extract dense surface target point clouds and multi-view RGB images and surface normal maps under consistent camera poses.
 We further develop a Python binding for the multi-threaded \textit{Voro++} library~\cite{Rycroft2009VoroPP,LU2023multithreadedVpp} to efficiently compute Voronoi diagrams within our pipeline.
+For each experiment, we evaluate reconstruction quality using metrics that assess both shape fidelity (SDF error, F1 score, and Chamfer distance) and surface smoothness (mean curvature).
+Detailed metric formulations are provided in Appendix.
+Unless otherwise stated, CD$^2$ and F1 are reported as mean $\pm$ standard deviation across shapes in the evaluation set.
+Curvature statistics based on $|H|$ are computed per shape and then averaged across shapes.
+Additional application examples, including single-view 3D reconstruction and artistic 3D-printed lamp designs, are shown in Appendix.